 The cafe is located, quirkily, in an industrial estate and serves caffeine-greatness from 6am every single day of the week.
 The baristas regularly experiment with new blends and brew methods that keep you on your toes.

-Pets are welcome and so bring them along.
-The food menu is limited, but the baked produce is delivered fresh daily.
+Happily, pets are welcome, so bring them along.
+And whilst the food menu is limited, the baked produce arrives fresh, daily.

 This is quality coffee served by knowledgable staff in a laidback, unpretentious environment.

-Uniquely located inside an old Mercedes Benz warehouse/workshop and their eclectic coffees are named accordingly, for instance you can try the “The Merc”, another classic blend from the celebrated coffee palate of founder and true coffee artisan, Alex Ridgway.
+Uniquely located inside an old Mercedes Benz warehouse/workshop, their eclectic coffees take their names from their surroundings.
+For instance, you can try the “The Merc”, another classic blend from the celebrated coffee palate of founder and true coffee artisan, Alex Ridgway.